indykiss/DataStructures-Algos/Leetcode/FB/To_do.md

 ## bloomberg AND facebook.

-## Saturday!
-K way merge: Only do like 2-3

 ## Sunday:
 Dynammic programming, knapsack.
 Only do 2-3 Topological sort, graph: 3-5.
 Only b/c I haven't done this one much